MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1/Data-Warehouse.md

    <b> Steps to Create a SQL Data Warehouse in Azure </b>
 <ul>
   <li> Create a Resource, choose Databases, Click Azure Synapse Analytics (formerly SQL DW) </li>
-  <li> Select subscription and resource group, give the Data Warehouse a name, create an Azure SQL serve, put the Performance level to the lowest, always review settings and click create</li>
+  <li> Select subscription and resource group, give the Data Warehouse a name, create an Azure SQL serve, put the Performance level to the lowest, and click create.</li>
-  <p> If you have ever built and installed SQL servers from scratch you can appriciate how little effort it takes with Azure </p>
+  <p> If you have ever built and installed SQL servers from scratch you can appriciate how little effort it takes with Azure. </p>
-  <li> Pause the Compute Node so you dont get charged (If you were running a query, it's not a good idea to pause).</li>
+  <li> Pause the Compute Node so you dont get charged (If you are running a query, it's not a good idea to pause).</li>
   <li> We will still be charged for the storage </li>
  </ul>